Dynamic Data Structures for $k$-Nearest Neighbor Queries: A fully dynamic data structure

 \subparagraph{Update time.} In the following we analyse the update time of the data structure in more detail.
 The update time given by Chan is: Note that this update time is based on the old approach of Chan, where a plane can occur $O(b\log^2n)$ times in a tower.
 To give a more detailed analysis, we first study the insertion time and then the deletion time of $\D$.

 Lemma \ref{lem:properties} states that insertion time is given by $I(n) = O(b\log_b n \cdot (P(n)/n))$, where $P(n)$ is the preprocessing time of $\D$.
-Our preprocessing time increases w.r.t. to the original data structure, since after building the hierarchy of shallow cuttings for a tower, we additionally need to build the structures $\D_0$ on each of the conflict lists.
+Our preprocessing time increases w.r.t. the original data structure, since after building the hierarchy of shallow cuttings for a tower, we additionally need to build the structures $\D_0$ on each of the conflict lists.
 As before, building the shallow cuttings takes $O(n\log n)$ time \cite{Chan19}.
 Next, we analyse the time to build all data structures $\D_0$.
 Note that the cutting at level $j$ in the hierarchy consists of $O(n/k_j)$ prisms, and the size each conflict list in the cutting is $O(k_j)$.
+Also note, there are $\log (n/k_0)$ cuttings in the hierarchy, as the lowest level cutting is a $k_0$-shallow cutting.
 Let $\alpha$ be the constant bounding the size of the conflict lists.
-Using that $P_0(n') = O(n' \log n')$, we find the following running time:
+Using that $P_0(n') = O(n' \log n')$, we find the following running time for building all $\D_0$ data structures of a single tower:

 The preprocessing time thus adheres to the recurrence relation $P(n) \leq P(n/b) + O(n \log^2 n)$, which solves to $P(n) = O(n \log^2n)$.
 It follows that $I(n) = O(b\log_b n \cdot (P(n)/n)) = O(b\log^2 n \log_b n) = O(\log^{3+\eps}n/\log\log n)$.
 Note that the improvement of building all shallow cuttings in a tower in $O(n\log n)$ time does not improve the insertion time to $O(\log^2 n)$ as in the $1$-NN data structure, because building the $\D_0$ data structures is the dominant term.